 The researchers state: “Although urbanization is often considered a local issue, the aggregate global impacts of projected urban expansion will require significant policy changes to affect future growth trajectories to minimize global biodiversity and vegetation carbon losses.”
 In particular, policies could focus on increasing growth and density within current cities rather than urbanizing new areas.

-Tags: biodiversity, carbon, greenhouse gases, global warming
+Keywords: biodiversity, carbon, greenhouse gases, global warming, urbanization, density

 Read the issue-related Economist article titled "Shoots, Greens and Leaves."

 - What key insights from the news article and the study in this lesson should reporters be aware of as they cover these issues?

 Read the full study titled "Global Forecasts of Urban Expansion to 2030 and Direct Impacts on Biodiversity and Carbon Pools."